A Cost-Effective Alternative to Metal

 Walk the halls of the latest addition at Cologne Academy, a charter school in Cologne, MN, and you won’t spot a single metal locker.
 The halls of the newest addition are adorned with stylish-looking, durable HDPE school lockers in blue and yellow, the school colors.

 According to Executive Director Lynne Peterson, she searched the internet for school lockers and came across Scranton Products’ Duralife Lockers, one of their latest product lines and the first HDPE lockers designed specifically for the corridor.
 “I wanted something different, something a little more modern looking for the middle school,” she said.

 Peterson also said the students have expressed that having their school colors in the corridors adds to school spirit and instills a sense of pride.

 Duralife Lockers are designed to meet the demands of a school environment and withstand the harshest daily use.
 Scranton Products begins with the best material: American-made solid HDPE engineered for strength and durability.
 Virtually maintenance-free, HDPE outperforms metal lockers at a comparable price point, providing years of everyday low maintenance.

-They resist dents and scratches, and their non-porous surface resists odors, mildew, mold, and graffiti, making them easy to maintain.
+They resist dents, and their non-porous surface resists odors, mildew, mold, and graffiti, making them easy to maintain.
 These lockers are fast becoming a trend in the halls of many schools across the country.

 “Durability and appearance were just two of the main attributes that led to our choice.
 In the five years since the academy first opened, the metal lockers we have in the other buildings on the campus are starting to look worn.
 We wanted a locker that would outlast and continue to outperform the metal ones,” Peterson said.